-I find encouragement through others, and these families are no different.
+I find encouragement from others, and these families are no different.
 They’ve agreed to let me share their stories or feedback here with each of you.
 I hope you enjoy reading their stories, and that you’ll have a story of your own to share.
 I also want to point out that even earning ONE college credit in high school gives your teen a head start, so don’t measure your success against other families, rather use them as encouragement and motivation in your own homeschool.